Curriculum

 Year | Grades 11, 12; Credit: 1

-Offered in 2025-2026 (not in 2024-2025)
+Offered in 2025-2026 (next in 2027-2028)

 Develops students’ problem-solving skills.
 Returning STEM Academy students will have the opportunity to work individually and collaboratively with major concepts they will encounter in a post-secondary engineering course of study.
 Topics include circuitry, thermodynamics, and robotics.
 Principles of Engineering provides the opportunity to have excellent fundamentals for any student interested in technology or engineering after high school.
 This class is designed to be taken concurrently with required math and science classes.
 (Class limit: 20)